RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/simple_metric_CompositeEnergyMetric_complex_type.md

         residue_selector="(&string;)" scorefxn="(&string;)" />
 ```

--   **custom_type**: Additional setting to prefix/suffix so that many different configured SMs can be called in one RunSimpleMetric run
+-   **custom_type**: Allows multiple configured SimpleMetrics of a single type to be called in a single RunSimpleMetrics and SimpleMetricFeatures.
-  Output data name will be prefix+custom_type+type+suffix
+ The custom_type name will be added to the data tag in the scorefile or features database.
 -   **reference_name**: Name of reference pose to use
 -   **use_native**: Use the native if present on the cmd-line.
 -   **residue_selector**: If a residue selector is present, we calculate each energy component for only these residues.